SuperDARN/pydarn/.github/ISSUE_TEMPLATE/bug_template.md

 ### Data Location

-*Please indicate where to get the data you found the bug with.
-If applicable*
+*Please indicate where to get the data you found the bug with.*

 ## Potential Bug Location

 *Please note this is not required.*
-*if you can link to some code in pyDARN where you think the bug is coming from this will help the developer fix it sooner*
+*If you can link to some code in pyDARN where you think the bug is coming from this will help the developer fix it sooner*

 ## Potential Solution(s)